Rosacea Review

 Armed with this knowledge, patients should develop lifestyle procedures now for minimizing hot weather flare-ups from seasonal rosacea tripwires that affect their individual cases.
 Here are some basic precautions to consider:

 Every sufferer will not find it necessary to take all of these precautions.
-To determine your individual tripwires, the National Rosacea Society offers a free Patient Diary Checklist to help you pinpoint those factors that aggravate your particular case.
+To determine your individual tripwires, the National Rosacea Society offers a Patient Diary Checklist to help you pinpoint those factors that aggravate your particular case.

 A little knowledge and forethought go a long way in managing your rosacea during the summer.
 Keep these hints handy as the temperatures rise and, most importantly, adhere to the medical therapy prescribed by your doctor.